Doug Ford: Education

 On July 11, 2018, Ford announced that Ontario's health curriculum including sexual education components, updated by the previous government in 2015, would be reverted to the 1998 curriculum before the next school year.
 He pledged to create a new sex-education curriculum after consulting with parents and teachers.
 Ford stated the sex-education curriculum needed to be changed because it was not age-appropriate and not based on enough consultation.
-He also opposes teaching students about non-binary genders.
+However, his 2019 curriculum was largely similar to the 2015 version, save for allowing parents to opt-out.

 Ford believes that financial literacy education should be expanded and included in school curricula, and believes Ontario's math curriculum should drop discovery learning and put a greater emphasis on arithmetic and memorization of the multiplication table.

 Ford used back-to-work legislation to end the 2018 strike at York University prior to the start of the 2018–2019 school year.
 The strike had gone on for over four months, making it the longest post-secondary strike in Canadian history.
 Ford ordered all public universities and colleges in Ontario to develop free-speech policies that meet his government's expectations and stated that universities and colleges that do not comply will face funding reductions.

 By June 2019, the Ford government had removed or decreased funding for "school programs like after-school jobs for youth in low-income neighbourhoods", "tutors in classrooms", "daily physical activity for elementary students", "financial assistance for college and university students", "free tuition for low-income students", and "three satellite university campuses".
 He also "increased class sizes" and "cancelled three summer curriculum-writing sessions—one mandated by the Truth and Reconciliation Commission and two others.